 The truth about what is it like to live in the White House is stranger than fiction.
 Forget The West Wing: In the actual White House, the president and his family are billed for every meal they eat that isn't business-related; presidential children are sneaking up to the roof; and even the most powerful person in the world is scooping up dog poop.
 Enjoy these and many more facts about living in the White House: It's your patriotic duty!

 The West Wing Is Full Of Roaches And Mice

-In 2017, White House officials submitted a number of requests for repairs and new equipment.
-But the most eye-opening request was for pest control to eradicate the mice getting into the Situation Room and the White House Navy mess food service area.
-There are apparently roaches in the West Wing, too.
+In 2017, White House officials reportedly submitted numerous requests for repairs and new equipment.
+But the most eye-opening one was for pest control to eradicate the mice getting into the Situation Room and the Navy's mess hall in the White House.

 In addition to this, there are allegedly roaches in the West Wing.

 Carpet Stains From First Pets Aren't Always Removed Immediately

 You would think someone would quickly take care of pet stains from the White House carpets, but this is not always the case.
 It's unclear if other administrations' pets left a mess behind, but there is one little legacy that has been confirmed.

 Obama family biographer Jodi Kantor says that thanks to the Bush family's cats, stains remained on the carpet when the Obamas took residence in the White House.

 There Is No Private Entrance Or Exit To The Residence